Static control technology

-The converting industry is driven by processes - slitting, sheeting, coating and die-cutting - where static electricity is a major problem and causes product misbehaviour, dust attraction, shocks to operators or even fires.
+The converting industry is driven by processes such as slitting, sheeting, coating and die-cutting.
+Static electricity is a major problem, causing product misbehaviour, dust attraction, shocks to operators or even fires.

-Although controlled static generation is also used as an efficient method of temporarily bonding two materials in converting processes, the challenge facing converters often involves finding the balance between the process speed and capability of the electrostatic control equipment.
+Controlled static generation is also used as an efficient method of temporarily bonding two materials in converting processes.
+The challenge facing converters, however, often involves finding the balance between the process speed and capability of the electrostatic control equipment.

-By focusing on quality and cost-effective static control solutions, Fraser has become the equipment supplier of choice for the world's leading converters and converting machinery manufacturers and OEMs.
+By focusing on quality and cost-effective static control solutions, Fraser has become the equipment supplier of choice for the world's leading converters and converting machinery manufacturers as well as OEMs.

 Static electricity causes severe problems throughout winding and unwinding applications, whether using plastic film, paper or textiles.Find out more

 Static Control on Winders – Label Printing and Converting